ilg-archived/qemu/DEVELOP.md

-The Windows development environment is based on Windows 10 and the new [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) subsistem, which allows to install a traditional Linux distribution on WIndows.
+The Windows development environment is based on Windows 10 and the new [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) subsistem, which allows to install a traditional GNU/Linux distribution on WIndows.

 #### Install WSL